 Now, with that in mind, I’d like to introduce you to a term that is very important when it comes to understanding PCOS and it’s deepest root cause – this term is lipotoxicity.

 Lipotoxicity means literally “fat-toxicity”.
 When fat cells become overly full, they start to leak their contents out into the blood, including fatty acids, leptin and other chemical messengers.
 When NEFAS (Non esterified Fatty Acids) leak from fat cells, they cause inflammation of massive proportion, also known as lipotoxicity.
 This inflammation causes problems with the way that our cells respond to insulin- and makes them insulin resistant.
-Yes that’s right – lipotoxicity is a major underlying cause of insulin resistance – and now is thought to be THE cause of insulin resistance in women with PCOS.
+Yes that’s right – lipotoxicity is a major underlying cause of insulin resistance – and now is thought to be a major aggravator of insulin resistance in women with PCOS.

 Think of it this way also – fat does not have good blood supply – it has very few arteries and veins compared to other tissues in the body.
 Deep inside the fat layers, the cells receive such poor circulation that they undergo something called fat necrosis (cell death).
 The fat cells begin to die – causing even more NEFAs to spill out which equals more inflammation.